zumba/zumba.github.com/docs/api/oauth.md

 --- | ---
-client_id | `Required` The client ID you recieve from Zumba. redirect_uri | `Required` The URL to redirect to after the user has given permission. scope | A comma separated list of scopes that your application needs for permission. state | `Required` A random string used to verify the redirect and auth code came from Zumba.
+client_id | `Required` The client ID you recieve from Zumba. redirect_uri | `Required` The URL to redirect to after the user has given permission. scope | A list separated by __spaces__ of scopes that your application needs for permission. state | `Required` A random string used to verify the redirect and auth code came from Zumba.

 <br>